lbeede/cellular_morphology/data/README.md

 - all_treatments.npy : all the treatments of the segmented images
 - metadata_BR00116991.csv : the images' corresponding metadata
 You can now run the corresponding notebooks!

+## Notes:
+download_data.py is fully written by ChatGPT.
+I wanted to see if I could connect the data from my Google Drive to my GitHub without directly needing to download the files because it is a large zip, and it successfully worked!
+However, if the code does not work according to plan, please use this link (https://drive.google.com/file/d/1s7N1JTEgNZ3UrBR2Kc3NPLPyBXZXYssB/view?usp=sharing) to access the zip file.
+You can only access the file through your LionMail account.

 # References
 Chandrasekaran, S. N. et al. (2024).
 Three million images and morphological profiles of cells treated with matched chemical and genetic perturbations.
 Nature Methods, 21(6), 1114–1121. https://doi.org/10.1038/s41592-024-02241-6